google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

-In practice, you would define a target goal for visual quality and then run through a number of different image optimisation strategies, looking at your Butteraugli scores, before choosing something that fits the best balance of file- size and level.
+In practice, you would define a target goal for visual quality and then run through a number of different image optimization strategies, looking at your Butteraugli scores, before choosing something that fits the best balance of file- size and level.